jez/blog/_posts/2022-05-30-tree-sitter-limitations.md

 # author_url:
 ---

-My answer: mostly no, or at the very least not for all cases, though I really wish it were good enough for the use cases I have, because then I would have less work to do.
+**tl;dr**: no, or at the very least, "not for every use case."
+(Though I really wish it were for the use cases I have, because it would save me a lot of work.)

 <!-- more -->

-I'm guessing you already know what tree-sitter is because you clicked on the title.
-If you clicked because you were hoping to find out: [tree-sitter] is a relatively[^new] new project which aims to make writing fast, error-tolerant parsers take less work.
-To do that, it provides both pre-built parsers for common programming languages and a toolkit for building new parsers.
-It's known for use in various GitHub features by way of their [semantic] tool, which powers the code navigation tooltips that you sometimes see on GitHub.[^semantic]
+> I'm guessing you already know what tree-sitter is because you clicked on the title.
+If
+> you clicked because you were hoping to find out: [tree-sitter] is a relatively[^new] new
+> project which aims to make writing fast, error-tolerant parsers take less work.
+To do
+> that, it provides both pre-built parsers for common programming languages and a toolkit
+> for building new parsers.
+It's known for use in various GitHub features by way of their
+> [semantic] tool, which powers the code navigation tooltips that you sometimes see on
+> GitHub.[^semantic]

 [^new]:
   Is it still new?
 The GitHub repo has commits dating back to 2013, though I only